memflow/memflow/README.md

 ## Running Examples

-All examples support the memflow connector inventory system.
+All examples support the memflow connector `dynamic` inventory system.
 You will have to install at least one `connector` to use the examples.

 To install a connector just use the [memflowup](https://github.com/memflow/memflowup) utility,